mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

       Not well-matched to task, unfortunately : numpy.digitize, numpy.searchsorted, numpy.histogram
     Practically identical results to original theano method Try running on lower # of levels on all but 10 'difficult' distributions
+      - Didn't really have as much impact as hoped...

 http://dl.acm.org/citation.cfm?id=509965